Thinking of self-publishing on Amazon but unsure if it’s for you?

 - Trim size

-I hope that’s helped you see that publishing on Amazon is very FLEXIBLE and as an independent author, it’s crucial, particularly if you’re planning on publishing more than one book.
+I hope that’s helped you see that self-publishing on Amazon is very FLEXIBLE and as an independent author, it’s crucial, particularly if you’re planning on publishing more than one book.

 Let’s Get Your Book on Amazon!